shway0/Gpt/TASKS.md

 - [ ] Delivery

 ## Current Focus
-- Drafting Act II chapter 31 with emphasis on:
+- Drafting Act II chapter 32 with emphasis on:
-  - Lian Hesh's return to the Wastes as an Order representative
-  - Her struggle with guilt over abandoning Wei and uncertainty about her current mission
+  - The Silent Choir's investigation of Wei's unusual energy signature
-  - Her advanced cultivation and troubled conscience
+  - Their unique cultivation techniques and philosophical approach
-  - Her reunion with Wei and the implications for her loyalty to the Order
+  - Their interest in the transformation zone and its implications
+  - Their potential role as a third faction beyond Wei's group and the Order
-- Developing the Order subplot introduced in Chapter 30
+- Developing Lian Hesh's conflict between Order loyalty and empirical evidence
+- Continuing the exploration of the transformation zone's effects
 - Preparing for the confrontation between Wei's group and the Order
 - Continuing the external action focus established in Act I